 in the late 1990’s another momentous event had occurred .
-Computer technology caught up with me and inspired me to blow the dust off GPJS when music synthesizers became a staple the music world.
+Computer technology caught up with me and inspired me to blow the dust off General Prophet Joseph Smith when music synthesizers became a staple in the music world.
 It occurred to me, I could orchestrate the whole damn thing and turn it into a real work of music instead of a patchwork of melodies, lyrics, and guitar or piano accompaniment.

-I knew she would never agree to a synthesizer keyboard.
+I knew she would never agree to purchasing a synthesizer keyboard.
 So I did my research and discovered a good deal on a Roland XP synthesizer.
 When she was off at work, I drove half an hour to the shop, checked it out, and bought it.
 I also picked up two flat studio monitors (speakers), a studio amplifier, MIDI software to program all this music I was about to compose, and the cables needed to hook the whole system up.
 1500 bucks poorer, I drove home, steeling myself for the confrontation I knew was coming.

 Now I’m not a pet person.
-Hike up the canyon and encounter animals in the wild Cool!
+Hike up the canyon and encounter animals in the wild?
+Cool!
 Even spiritual!
 Animals running around my house yapping and shedding hair?
 Nuh-uh!
 I was adamant about no free range pets in my home.
 My daughter wanted a dog ( we let her have a hamster in a cage), my wife was partial to having a dog, but a man has to take a stand sometimes.

 When the synthesizer confrontation erupted, I let my wife vent, calm in the knowledge that no way was I bending on this one.
 This was a cherished project of mine since high school.